ghewgill/neon-lang/reference.md

 ### Named Parameters

-When calling a function, function parameters may be named using the `AS` keyword.
+When calling a function, function parameters may be named using the `WITH` keyword.

 Example: